• Skip to main content

 Do you peel peaches before baking in a pie?

-How do you keep the bottom crust of a peach pie from getting soggy?
+How do you prevent the bottom crust of a pie from getting soggy?

 There are a few things you can do to keep the bottom of your crust from getting soggy.
 Cooking the liquid out of your fruit, or using sugar to draw the moisture out before putting it in the pie crust will prevent excess moisture.
 You can also bake your pie on a preheated pizza stone.
 The extra heat from the stone will crisp up the bottom of your pie.